Home State Laws Page 10

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Vermont, law enforcement agents are permitted to act in accordance with implied consent laws
+• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Indiana, law enforcement agents are permitted to act in accordance with implied consent laws

-Vermont Gun Laws
+Indiana Gun Laws

-Vermont Adoption Laws
+Indiana Adoption Laws

 • Any individual may be adopted; children above the age(s) of 14 must express consent with regard to a potential adoption

-Vermont Employment and Labor Laws
+Indiana Employment and Labor Laws

-• Within the state of Vermont, an individual’s employ cannot be terminated in the event that they report a violation or hazard taking place with regard to their respective employment – or place of employment
+• Within the state of Indiana, an individual’s employ cannot be terminated in the event that they report a violation or hazard taking place with regard to their respective employment – or place of employment

-Vermont Divorce Laws
+Indiana Divorce Laws

-Vermont Death Penalty Laws
+Indiana Death Penalty Laws

-Vermont Gambling Laws
+Indiana Gambling Laws

-Within the state of Vermont, Gambling is defined as the purposeful risking of any or all assets, property or monies with the intention of gain; a primary stipulation exists that expressed that the individual retains no control of peripheral outcome(s) with regard to any wagers set forth:
+Within the state of Indiana, Gambling is defined as the purposeful risking of any or all assets, property or monies with the intention of gain; a primary stipulation exists that expressed that the individual retains no control of peripheral outcome(s) with regard to any wagers set forth:

-Vermont Child Laws
+Indiana Child Laws

 • Joint custody is permitted